 Next Steps: Smart Integration and Bench-Testing

-A key component of the project is the development of an open-source desktop hub. hub equipped with sensors for air temperature, humidity, carbon dioxide, occupancy, and power consumption.
-The team is currently building software and a dedicated dashboard that will allow users to control their local devices, such as existing heating devices, chairs, and/or portable air cleaners, with that will receive data gathered from the hub sensors and allow users to control individual devices locally, while connecting and sharing data to the central building management system.
-In parallel, the researchers are also considering how to quickly and easily integrate the PCDs into the building management system, defining an integration strategy and developing semantic models to represent the PCDs so that the software works with any building automation system, no matter the manufacturer.
-“Being able to connect the PCDs to the automation systems is where you’re really going to save energy, [by] making that connection,” explains Dr. Therese Peffer, a co-PI and the project manager of the project.
+A key component of the project is the development of an open-source desktop hub, equipped with sensors for air temperature, humidity, carbon dioxide, occupancy, and power consumption.
+The team is currently building software and a dedicated dashboard that will allow users to control their local devices, such as existing heating devices, chairs, and/or portable air cleaners, which will receive data gathered from the hub sensors and allow users to control individual devices locally, while connecting and sharing data with the central building management system.
+Researchers are also considering the best ways to quickly and easily integrate PCDs into the building management system, defining an integration strategy and developing semantic models to represent PCDs so that the software will work with any building automation system, regardless of the manufacturer.
+“Being able to connect the PCDs to the automation systems is where you’re really going to save energy, [by] making that connection,” explains Dr. Therese Peffer, a co-PI and the PCD project manager.

-The team has also examined potential real-world scenarios where this technology could solve chronic HVAC.
-In open offices where occupants have conflicting thermal preferences, reception desks near frequently opened doors, and “rogue zones” in buildings where uneven heating or cooling drives up total energy demand, personal comfort technology can help to balance occupant preferences with energy use
+The team has also examined potential real-world applications for these devices.
+Personal comfort technologies could help address common challenges in open offices where occupants have conflicting thermal preferences, reception desks near frequently opened doors, and “rogue zones” in buildings where uneven heating or cooling drives unnecessary HVAC demand.

 In the coming months, researchers will test the devices in controlled laboratory environments at CBE’s climate chamber before field testing the systems in real buildings, including spaces at UC Berkeley.
 To support broader adoption, the project will also produce a web-based design guidebook developed with Arup, helping architects, engineers, and facility managers identify effective ways to incorporate PCDs into building design and operations.